 - I give both my parents credit for my curiosity and love of words.
 I owe my abiding addiction to novels and my unwholesome obsession with the fine points of grammar to my mom.

 - The first book I fell madly, passionately in love with was The Wonderful Wizard of Oz by L. Frank Baum.
 I devoured the entire series and spent hours poring over maps of the Land of Oz.
 This was my gateway drug to science fiction and fantasy.

 - I’m a compulsive planner and doodler so, inevitably, I’ve become addicted to bullet journaling.

 - My idea of “home decorating” is wall-to-wall bookshelves.

-- My favorite television shows include Firefly, Breaking Bad, Black Mirror, Doctor Who, Jane the Virgin, and Downton Abbey.
+- My favorite television shows include Firefly, Breaking Bad, Black Mirror, Doctor Who, and Jane the Virgin.